sohailchd/swe/README.md

 - Optimizations and performance improvement for scaling the platform around DB and load balancing based on the prescription profile.
 - Lead the major client integrations and deliver the SLA on hard deadlines for stakeholders.
-- Technologies: Golang, AngularJS, MongoDB, K8s/Containers, AirFlow, AWS EC2, AWS SNS/SQS
+- <ins>Technologies: Golang, AngularJS, MongoDB, K8s/Containers, AirFlow, AWS EC2, AWS SNS/SQS<ins>

 #### Verys (SDE / Royal Caribbean Group ) California, USA June 2019 to Dec 2019
 - As a backend engineer, I contributed to the core system for the flight reservation system to be integrated with